aaqibgouher/node-js-post-and-tag-task/README.md

 - Sequelize

 ## Installation
-Step 1: Run the command 'npm install' to install all the dependencies mentioned in the package.json file.
+Step 1: Run the command **'npm install'** to install all the dependencies mentioned in the package.json file.

 Step 2: Once the dependencies are installed, navigate to database/config.js file, and do database setup locally.

-Step 3: Once DB setup is done, run the command 'npm run insert', it will push the required data to database.
+Step 3: Once DB setup is done, run the command **'npm run insert'**, it will push the required data to database.
 When its done, it will show success message 'Date Inserted'.

 Step 4.
-Start your applicaton by running 'npm start'.
+Start your applicaton by running **'npm start'**.
 It will start at the port.

-// Note: Once done, start calling the end points.
+// **Note: Once done, start calling the end points.**